binshops/laravel-blog/README.md

    - chmod/chown the `public/blog_images/` directory so featured images can be uploaded for each blog post
    - and then add 1 method to your `\App\User` file (`canManageBlogEtcPosts()`
    - __but please see the install instructions to get everything up and working__

-## What/who this package is for:

- - For websites running Laravel (6.x and higher)
- - Who want to have a site blog, and have an easy to use interface to write blog posts/assign categories/manage existing posts
- - Where only admin users can edit/manage the blog (this is not suitable for every user on your site to be able to manage posts)
- - Where you understand that posts can (potentially) contain JS or any other code, so you should only allow trusted admin users to add/edit/delete/manage the blog posts

-## What this package is NOT for:

- - Sites where you want your (normal, non-admin) users to write blog posts.
-You must set `canManageBlogEtcPosts()` on your user model to ONLY allow trusted users.

 ## Important notes